 - Strong Hall Amphitheater, located outside the east entrance to Strong Hall

-Individuals are not restricted to these locations for expressive activities.
-Priority to use these locations will be as follows:
+Individuals are not restricted to these outdoor locations for expressive activities.
+Priority to use the aforementioned locations will be as follows:

 - Members of the University community with a reservation

 - Other individuals or groups with a reservation

 - Members of the University community without a reservation on a first come, first serve basis